What is Color Ball tennis?

 Am I restricted to playing in events that are only my ball color?

-No. Universal Tennis will not restrict players from advancing; players have the option to play up or down.
+No. UTR Sports will not restrict players from advancing; players have the option to play up or down.
 For instance, if a player currently has a Color Ball Rating of G3, but his or her coach and/or family feel that the player is ready to play yellow ball events, then a player may register for yellow ball events.

 The same thing applies if a player plays in green ball matches and/or tournaments, they may still opt to play in orange ball tournaments and events.